'Wake-up call for Canada': Security experts say case of 2 fired scientists could point to espionage | CBC News

 Demanding answers

-For months, the special parliamentary committee on Canada-China Relations has been demanding the Public Health Agency of Canada (PHAC) provide answers around that shipment of viruses, the reason that the scientists were fired and whether they are Canadian citizens.
+For months, the special parliamentary committee on Canada-China Relations has been demanding PHAC provide answers around that shipment of viruses, the reason that the scientists were fired and whether they are Canadian citizens.

 PHAC has refused, citing privacy legislation.